Metalnem/mijailovic.net/_drafts/books-2017-q3.md

 reader; for the first time in years I had to use pen and paper to work through some of the examples.
-But it's worth the trouble, because by the time you have completed this book, you will have acquired solid foundation in reverse engineering.
+But it's worth the trouble, because by the time you complete this book, you will have acquired solid foundation in reverse engineering.
 However, that's only the beginning; after that, it's a lot of practice and hard work.
 Get yourself a copy of